Schniz/cmd-ts/README.md

 ## Inspiration

-This project is called `clio-ts`, because it was based on `io-ts`.
+This project was previously called `cli-ts`, because it was based on `io-ts`.
 This is no longer the case, because I want to reduce the dependency count and mental overhead.
 I might have a function to migrate types between the two.